top of page

 • Without their breaking confidentiality, what does their typical client profile look like?

 • What do they typically work with?
-What do they not work with?

 • What can you expect from them through your process with them?